DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 > Remember that Kiril's second phase, as a Huge creature, isn't slowed while grappling and dragging a Medium or smaller creature, as noted in <span class="citation">Moving a Grappled Target (Player's Handbook, p.
 195)</span>.

 ## Q5c.
 Kiril Vanquished

+> [!abstract] Bianca's Fate
+> As Kiril dies, his body shrinks down to his normal form.
+How Bianca responds to his death is based on how the players treated her previously.
+>
+> * Alienated.
+If the players alienated her at the den, she turns to attack them as Kiril dies.
+As Kiril shrinks down to his normal form, a shriek is heard from Bianca as she leaps at them in her hybrid form.
+Visibly crying and trembling, Bianca is broken by Kiril's death.
+Players can attempt to convince her to stand down, calming her despair.
+> * Neutral.
+If the players did little to sway Bianca either way previously, she watches silently in combat, moving to silently stand at Kiril's body upon his demise.
+The last to leave the site, Bianca does not return to the den.
+> * Befriended.
+If the players befriended her at the lake or the den, and if they talked about the nature of Kiril's emotional abuse, Bianca leaps into assist them in combat the first time Kiril knocks a player unconscious.
+After Kiril dies, especially if the players have urged Bianca to take her future into her own hands, she will ask the players what she should now do.
+Having only become a werewolf because of her love for Kiril, her future is uncertain.

 Shortly after Kiril is defeated, if Emil is present, the **werewolves** amongst the pack assume their human forms to greet him.
 Read:

 <div class="description">